The wild Las Vegas dayclub scene.is on pause due to coronavirus concerns. However, pools remain a popular draw at hotels.

 The pool area sits in the center of the property, surrounded by the circular design of the hotel tower.
-There’s an eye-catching fountain and a large stage for weekend concerts by national acts.
+There’s an eye-catching fountain and a large stage for weekend concerts by national acts (although those are on hold during the pandemic).
 Red Rock doesn’t bother with a dayclub.
 This is for tourists and locals looking to avoid the Strip.

-Dayclub: VooDoo Beach (free admission, $100 bottomless drink package, $50 locals bottle special)
+Dayclub: VooDoo Beach ($100 bottomless drink package, $50 locals bottle special)